 He has been involved in numerous civic engagement projects in the public schools and has led a study abroad program focusing on ethical issues in development in Mali in summer 2004, 2006, 2008, 2010, 2014.
 He spent the academic year 2005-06 teaching and working with colleagues at the University of Bamako, Mali as a senior Fulbright scholar.
 There he taught two seminars on ethics and development at the Institut Polytechnic Rural and the Institut Supérieure de Formation et de Recherche Appliquée.
 He has co-edited a volume of critical essays on the human capabilities approach to development, and recently written on children’s human rights, peacebuilding, the role of film in democratic political education, human security, and philosophy for children.
 He is currently working with colleagues on several dialogue and reconciliation projects with internally displaced youth in Mali in collaboration with the Universitédes Lettres et des Sciences Humaines de Bamako, La Commission Vérité, Justice, et Réconciliation du Mali, and peace education projects for refugee youth in Michigan.

 After serving as chair of the Department of Philosophy for five years, he returned to Michigan State University in fall 2006 to become Dean of the new Residential College in the Arts and Humanities.
-He has moved back to the faculty full-time in the Residential College on July 1, 2021 to continue his research in Mali and to teach in RCAH, Peace and Justice Studies, and the Department of Philosophy.
+He has moved back to the faculty full-time in the Philosophy Department to continue his research in Mali and other parts of West Africa, and to teach social and political philosophy and global ethics.
+He is currently finishing a new book based on the work in Mali over the past ten years, tentatively titled, Peacebuilding: Political Education, Power, and Radical Poise

 Peacebuilding in Mali Education Abroad